trinodb/trino/docs/src/main/sphinx/udf/sql/repeat.md

 ```

 Since `a` is also the input value and it is increased before the check the
-routine always returns `10` for input values of `9` or less, and the input value
+UDF always returns `10` for input values of `9` or less, and the input value
 + 1 for all higher values.

 Following are a couple of example invocations with result and explanation: